PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

 \subsubsection{Architectures}

 For NC, we use the \SGC \citep{wu2019simplifying}, \GCN \citep{kipf2016semi}, \GIN \citep{xu2018powerfulgin}, and \SAGE \citep{hamilton2017sage} architectures for evaluating the effects of \MethodName-style perturbations across models with different propagation styles.
-The \GIN, and \SAGE architectures usually do not admit the adjacency matrix as-is since they only deal with unattributed aggregation over neighbors.
-However common implementations often use products of the form $\rmA\rmX$ as a parallelizable and efficient aggregation step, which is an exploitable vulnerability for \MethodName.
-The architecture of choice for graph-level tasks will be a 2-layer GIN.
+The \GIN and \SAGE architectures usually do not admit the adjacency matrix as-is since they only deal with unattributed aggregation over neighbors.
+However, common implementations often use products of the form $\rmA\rmX$ as a parallelizable and efficient aggregation step to sum over neighbors, which is an exploitable vulnerability for \MethodName.
+If we assume direct access to $\rmS$ instead of only access to $\rmA$, it describes the true perturbation optimum from Section \ref{sec:method}.
+For the two architectures that utilize normalized adjacency matrices---\SGC and \GCN---we consider this scenario separately, denoting the layer as S-\SGC and S-\GCN respectively in Figures and Tables.
+The architecture of choice for graph-level tasks will be a 2-layer \GIN.
 However, for a few simple graph-regression datasets, we also train a \GCN to confirm our performance trends.
 For all tasks, each architecture described consists of 2 graph convolution layers of the specified architecture.